Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 		# get the data by doing something smart
 		# pack the data into a python dictionary, say Dcontext

-		return render(request,'templatefile.html, Dcontext)
+		return render(request,'template_file.html, Dcontext)

-This tells django to render the `templatefile.html` with the data from `Dcontext`, and send the (rendered) complete page to the web server.
+This tells django to render the `template_file.html` with the data from `Dcontext`, and send the (rendered) complete page to the web server.

 *Note: You can also define a django view as a class.
 See part 7 of this tutorial, about class based views (CBV).
 Both function views and class based views render templates in a similar way, with the same django templates engine*

 What is `render`?

-It's a django provided function that means: **"Replace a placeholder in the template with actual data from a dictionary, by key".**
+It's a django function that means: **"Replace a placeholder in the template with actual data from a dictionary, by key".**

-If the `templatefile.html` has a line like this :
+If the `template_file.html` has a line like this :

 	<h1> {{ title }} </h1>